ProjectDew/dialogs_management/README.md

  - Add new keywords from document.
 Compares the keywords in the document to those in the inspector and completes the latter with the ones that is lacking (if any).

  - TMP_Text.
-A list of all the texts that are linked to keywords.
+A list of all the text objects that are linked to keywords.
  - Keyword.
 A list of all the keywords that are linked to TMP_Texts.
  - Delay multiplier.
-A list of all the multipliers connected to the texts and their dialogs.
-These multipliers will modify the base delay value of the characters in the dialogs connected to them.
-(This field will be hidden if the character configuration is too.)
+A list of multipliers connected to the texts and keywords.
+The delay values of each character in the correspondent dialogs will be multiplied by the value specified here, which is 1 by default.
+(This field will be hidden if the character configuration is not shown.)
  - Add new.
 Adds a new connection (one TMP_Text, one keyword and one delay multiplier).

  - SHOW CHARACTER CONFIGURATION.
 Shows the options that allow to add or modify span times between characters (including the delay multiplier above).